ropensci/roweb3/content/blog/2026-06-16-maintainermonth/index.md

 The diversity of this group reflects the diversity of the rOpenSci community: archaeologists, bioinformaticians, ecologists, economists, statisticians, sociologists, professors, PhD students, engineers and educators.

-We did 39 post on our accounts on LinkedIn and Mastodon, which is bridge to BlueSky.
-All the posts were shared by other people and organizations, received reactions and comments of grateful users.
+We created 39 posts on our accounts on LinkedIn and Mastodon, which is bridge to BlueSky.
+All the posts were shared by other people and organizations and received comments from grateful users.

 ## Meet all 37 maintainers